January 12

 Collaboration with Quasar Quatuor de Saxophones

-Scott Rubin (b.1989) is a interdisciplinary musician and improvising violist whose work interrogates relationships between sound and movement through analog and digital means.
-His recent projects have involved interdisciplinary collaborations with musicians and dancers, often incorporating interactive acoustic/electronic improvisation, expanded performance practices, motion-sensors, and live video.
+Scott Rubin is a Chicago-based interdisciplinary artist and improvising violist whose work interrogates relationships between sound and movement through analog and digital means.
+His recent projects have involved collaborations with musicians and dancers, often incorporating interactive acoustic/electronic improvisation, expanded performance practices, motion-sensors, and live video.
 In these projects, he engages themes of intimacy, control, and the sublime.

-Scott has collaborated with dancers/choreographers Yuri Shimaoka, Christine Bonansea, Sarah Xiao, Manu Cyr, Louis Barbier, and Shoshana Green on projects staged in Berlin, New York City, Hong Kong, Toronto, and Oakland.
+Scott has collaborated with dancers/choreographers Irene Hsiao, Helen Lee, Tuli Bera, Amanda Maraist, Christopher Knowlton, Cristal Sabbagh, Yuri Shimaoka, Christine Saulut, Sarah Xiao, Manu Cyr, Louis Barbier, and Shoshana Green on projects staged in Chicago, Berlin, New York City, Hong Kong, Vienna, Toronto, and Oakland.

 His music has been presented by the SALT New Music Festival and Symposium (Victoria, Canada), mise-en music festival (NYC), Emergents Concert Series (Toronto, Canada), l’Ensemble contemporain de Montréal+, Ottawa New Music Creators, Codes d’Accès (Montreal, Canada), the North American Saxophone Alliance, and 60x60 PianoForte Chicago.
 He has had workshops with Neue Vocalsolisten Stuttgart, Klangforum Wien, Ensemble Intercontemporain, Ensemble Transmission, the Danish String Quartet, and Meitar Ensemble.

-Scott earned a PhD student at the University of the California at Berkeley where he studies with Ken Ueno, Franck Bedrossian, Myra Melford, Edmund Campion, and Cindy Cox.
-He is an active researcher at the Center for New Music and Audio Technologies.
+Scott earned a PhD at the University of the California at Berkeley where he studies with Ken Ueno, Franck Bedrossian, Myra Melford, Edmund Campion, and Cindy Cox.
+He was an active researcher at the Center for New Music and Audio Technologies.

-At McGill, Scott worked as a composer for the Auditory Cognitive Neuroscience Lab under Robert Zatorre, where he composes music to be used in music cognition experiments.
+At McGill, Scott worked as a composer for the Auditory Cognitive Neuroscience Lab under Robert Zatorre, where he wrote music to be used in music cognition experiments.
 Scott has studied music cognition with Stephen McAdams and Caroline Palmer.
-He has also studied with Mark Jude Tramo at the Institute for Music and Brain Science.
+Previously, he studied with Mark Jude Tramo at the Institute for Music and Brain Science.

-Scott is co-founder and co-organizer for the Montréal Contemporary Music Lab.
+Scott was a co-founder and co-organizer for the Montréal Contemporary Music Lab until 2014.
 This is a week-long performance and composition workshop that focuses on the creation of new music through fostering collaborative relationships between performers and composers.
-He also performs improvised guitar for Speakeasy Electro Swing Montreal.
+He also performed guitar for Speakeasy Electro Swing Montreal.

 His awards include the McGill University Graduate Excellence Fellowship, the Florence Gould Foundation Scholarship from the European American Musical Alliance, the Geraldine B. Cooke Scholarship from the University of Illinois, the UIUC School of Music Composition-Theory Area Achievement Award, and grants from SOCAN and the Music Graduate Students Society at McGill University.
 He has participated in the Modern Academy in Hong Kong, Impuls Academy in Graz, Austria, Recontres de Musique Nouvelle at the Domaine Forget Sessions in Charlevoix, Québec as well as the European American Musical Alliance Sessions in Paris, France.